jstritch/easy-git-annex/README.md

 Applications passing options as an object have a consistent way to specify values since easy-git-annex inserts the correct delimiters.
 When constructing a command option object, key names containing hyphens must be enclosed in single or double quotation marks to be valid JavaScript identifiers.

-To pass a flag that does not accept a value, supply null as the value, e.g. `{ '--verbose': null }`.
+* Scalar values are passed normally, e.g. `{ '--jobs': 2 }`.

-Scalar values are passed normally, e.g. `{ '--jobs': 2 }`.
+* To pass a flag that does not accept a value, supply null as the value, e.g. `{ '--verbose': null }`.

-A tuple of [string, string] is used for options requiring a key-value pair, e.g. `{ '--set': ['annex.largefiles', 'mimeencoding=binary'] }`.
+* A tuple of [string, string] is used for options requiring a key-value pair, e.g. `{ '--set': ['annex.largefiles', 'mimeencoding=binary'] }`.

-Arrays of the appropriate type are used for options accepting more than one value and options which can be repeated, e.g. `{ '-e': ['foo', 'bar', 'baz'] }`.
+* Arrays are used for options accepting more than one value and options which can be repeated, e.g. `{ '-e': ['foo', 'bar', 'baz'] }`.

-Any keys in the object not for the command are ignored by easy-git-annex.
+Any keys in the object not defined for the command are ignored by easy-git-annex.

 ### Command file name parameters